jspm/jspm.org/docs/guide.md

 ## CDN Package Maps

-Instead of building a import map against the local jspm_packages packages folder, the jspm CDN can even be used as the import map target.
+Instead of building an import map against the local jspm_packages packages folder, the jspm CDN can even be used as the import map target.
 Because the structure of jspm_packages is universal, we can just change the reference.

 To do this in the [original import map example](#browser-modules-with-import-maps) add the `--cdn` flag: